MatAtBread/nodent/README.md

 Note that parsing of script tags within HTML is relatively simple - the parsing is based on regex and is therefore easily confused by JS strings that contain the text 'script', or malformed/nested tags.
 Ensure you are parsing accurate HTML to avoid these errors.
 Scripts inline in HTML do not support source-mapping at present.

-At runtime (i.e. in the browser), you'll need to provide some support routines:
+If you're using a modern browser with Promise support (or including a third-party promise library), you can specify the compiler filag `noRuntime: true`, which will generate pure ES5 code at the cost of some loss in performance and increase in code size.
+Otherwise, you'll need to provide some support routines at runtime (i.e. in the browser):

 * `Function.prototype.$asyncbind`
 * `Function.prototype.$asyncspawn` if you're using generators
-* `Object.$makeThenable` if you're using the `wrapAwait` option (see [await with a non-Promise](#differences-from-the-es7-specification)
+* `Object.$makeThenable` if you're using the `wrapAwait` option and not using promises (see [await with a non-Promise](#differences-from-the-es7-specification)
-*  `wndow.$error` if you use await outside of an async function, to catch unhandled errors, for example:
+*  `window.$error` if you use await outside of an async function, to catch unhandled errors, for example:

-This are generated automatically in the transpiled files when you set the `runtime` option, and declared when Nodent is loaded (so they are already avaiable for use within Node).

 	// Called when an async function throws an exception during
 	// asynchronous operations and the calling synchronous function has returned.